Adonaye/Footboleros/README.md

-#Static web pages using angular.js y semantic ui for Footboleros
+#Static web pages using angular.js and semantic ui for Footboleros